George Ward Tjungurrayi

 COMMUNITY: Warakurna, WA

-George Ward Tjungurrayi was born near the site of Lararra, southeast of Kiwirrkura circa 1945.
+George Ward Tjungurrayi was born near the site of Lararra, southeast of Kiwirrkurra circa 1945.
 George Ward is the youngest of three brothers; the late Yala Yala Gibbs (founding member of the Papunya art movement and senior custodian of secret/sacred men business) and Willy Tjungurrayi (one of the most sought after painters of the Western Desert).
 They were all sons of Pulpalpulpalnga Tjapaltjarri, but had different mothers.

 George's father died while he was still very young.
 It was only in his teenage years that he first encountered Europeans, when Jeremy Long's Welfare Branch patrol came upon his family camped by a desert waterhole.
 After travelling to the government settlement at Papunya - first home of the desert painting movement - Ward worked briefly as a fencer and a butcher in the community kitchen.
 He also met and married his wife, the somewhat formidable Nyungawarra Ward Napurrula (the daughter of Charlie Ward Tjakamarra), a member of one of the desert's most dominant families.
 They have two children.

 Once their first child was born, the couple moved west to Warburton, then on through the ranges to Docker River and to Warakurna.
-In 1981 George and his family moved to the newly established Pintupi capital of Walungurru (Kintore) which is across the NT border, in the looming shadow of Mount Leisler.
+In 1981 George and his family moved to the newly established Pintupi settlement of Walungurru (Kintore) which is across the NT border, in the looming shadow of Mount Leisler.

 George observed the work of his brothers Yala Yala and Willy Tjungurrayi, who were among Papunya Tula's leading artists in Walungurru.
 In 1984 George Ward first painted on canvas: a handful of elegantly 'classical' concentric roundel works from that time survive.
 After the death of his brother Yala Yala in 1998 the responsibility to paint fell squarely on Ward's shoulders.
 By this stage, he was a senior desert man: He lived deep in the world of law.
 He began to paint in earnest, developing his own distinct style.
 The canvases he began producing for Alice Springs-based Papunya Tula artists were like nothing else that had come before in the desert art movement: sombre, cerebral, full of grave intellect.